Indiana Disabled Veteran Benefits

 What it is: Indiana gives veterans a hiring preference and priority employment services through the Department of Workforce Development (DWD).

-- Veterans' hiring preference: Indiana law provides a veterans' employment preference.
-For examinations used by the state and its political subdivisions, an eligible veteran is generally awarded preference points equal to 10% of the total points available on the exam, and veterans disabled by wounds or sickness incurred in the line of duty are given further preference for appointment where they meet the qualifications.
-Confirm the exact preference that applies to a specific posting with the hiring agency.
+- Veterans' hiring preference — two distinct statutes.
+For competitive examinations used by political subdivisions (counties, cities, etc.), an eligible veteran is awarded preference points equal to 10% of the total points available on the exam; qualifying requires at least 181 days of active-duty service and a qualifying discharge.
+Separately, for state classified-service positions, a different statute gives veterans preference for appointment and reemployment, guarantees inclusion in the interview pool when minimally qualified, and counts military time toward seniority in a reduction-in-force — this is not a points score.
+Veterans disabled by wounds or sickness incurred in the line of duty are given further preference for appointment where they meet the qualifications.
+Confirm which statute applies to a specific posting with the hiring agency.

 - WorkOne priority of service: at Indiana WorkOne career centers, veterans "go to the front of the line," and each office has an on-site veteran representative (an honorably discharged service member) to help with resumes, interview prep, job referrals, and training.